 - Select the Microsoft Photos app and click Advanced options.

 - Click the Repair button to fix the app.

 Some Photos users have confirmed that resetting the app’s data can fix the printing crash.
-Users can do that by clicking the Reset button directly under the app’s Repair option in Settings.
-Then click Reset again to confirm.
+Users can do that by following the aforementioned steps.

 - Open Cortana’s search box.